tibs/what/readme.rst

   does not exactly match the recurrence of the preceding event, then the last occurrence is the one before this date.
 Note that if you specify ':until' but don't specify an actual repeat frequency, it will assume daily.
+  If you specify multiple ':until' conditions, the earliest will end up being used.
 * :weekly -- the preceding event occurs weekly, i.e., every week on the same day.
 * :fortnightly -- the preceding event occurs fortnightly, i.e., every